-Today, QHSF stands as Egypt's largest private In addition to its primary scholarships, QHSF has sector funded scholarship program.
-Over the awarded scholarships funded by Qalaa subsidiaries, past 16 years, it has awarded 200 scholarships to TAQA Arabia and the Egyptian Refining Company students from more than 15 governorates across (ERC), to students pursuing studies in the fields of Egypt, allowing them to attend over 72 global renewable energy and petroleum.
+Today, QHSF stands as Egypt's largest private In addition to its primary scholarships, QHSF has Egypt, allowing them to attend over 72 global renewable energy and petroleum.

 with approximately 46% of all QHSF scholarship

 A primary acceptance condition for the scholarship is that QHSF scholars pledge to return and contribute them to make a positive impact on Egypt's to Egypt following the completion of their studies.
 Accordingly, a number of our scholars have returned established an endowment to fund the activities of to make significant contributions in their respective the Foundation with the purpose of ensuring the fields from nanotechnology to public policy, as well as heritage conservation to political development.